|This article is incomplete.

 A Jatun Sacha checklist (most recently updated 2008) compiled by Bonnie Bochan lists 563 species seen at or near the reserve, though the only status indicator included is for very rare species and for those species with no recent records.
 Of the 563 species listed, 459 are not coded as rare or recently undocumented.
 Notably among those are eight tinamou species, Masked Duck, Cocoi Heron, Striated Heron, Gray-headed Kite, Slender-billed Kite, Tiny Hawk, Slate-colored Hawk, Black-faced Hawk, four Forest-Falcons, Nocturnal Curassow, Salvin's Curassow, Marbled Wood-Quail, Sunbittern, Sungrebe, Yellow-billed Tern, Scaled Pigeon, Sapphire Quail-Dove, Blue-and-yellow Macaw, Chestnut-fronted Macaw, Red-bellied Macaw, Orange-cheeked Parrot, Hoatzin, Dark-billed Cuckoo, Black-bellied Cuckoo, Little Cuckoo, Pheasant Cuckoo, Rufous-vented Ground-Cuckoo, Black-banded Owl, Oilbird, Long-tailed Potoo, Ocellated Poorwill, Blackish Nightjar, Pale-tailed Barbthroat, Black-throated Hermit, Buff-tailed Sicklebill, Black-bellied Thorntail, Spangled Coquette, Blue-chinned Sapphire, Olive-spotted Hummingbird (type specimens taken at Misahualli in 1959, identified 1972), Fiery Topaz, Pavonine Quetzal, Blue-crowned Trogon, Black-throated Trogon, Broad-billed Motmot, four jacamars, Chestnut-capped Puffbird, Collared Puffbird, White-chested Puffbird, Lanceolated Monklet, Brown Nunlet, Yellow-billed Nunbird, Lemon-throated Barbet, Rufous-breasted Piculet, Red-necked Woodpecker, White-bellied Spinetail, Parker's Spinetail, Speckled Spinetail, Point-tailed Palmcreeper, Eastern Woodhaunter (or Striped Woodhaunter), Buff-throated Foliage-gleaner, Brown-rumped Foliage-gleaner, Chestnut-crowned Foliage-gleaner, Long-tailed Woodcreeper, Ocellated Woodcreeper, Red-billed Scythebill, ten antshrikes, ten antwrens, Blackish Antbird.
 Black Antbird, White-browed Antbird, Black Bushbird, Reddish-winged Bare-eye, Striated Antthrush, Scaled Antpitta, White-lored Antpitta.
 Thrush-like Antpitta, Ash-throated Gnateater, Ringed Antpipit, Sepia-capped Flycatcher, White-eyed Tody-Tyrant, Black-and-white Tody-Flycatcher, Golden-winged Tody-Flycatcher, Rusty-fronted Tody-Flycatcher, Brownish Twistwing, Fuscous Flycatcher, Sulphury Flycatcher, Green Manakin, Dusky-capped Greenlet, Tawny-crowned Greenlet, Wing-banded Wren, Fulvous Shrike-Tanager, Slate-colored Grosbeak, Black-and-white Seedeater, Large-billed Seed-Finch, Black-billed Seed-Finch, four oropendolas, Ecuadorian Cacique

-Gray Tinamou, Wattled Curassow, Starred Wood-Quail, Jabiru, Scarlet Ibis, Bare-faced Ibis, Crested Eagle, Harpy Eagle, Black-and-white Hawk-Eagle, Snail Kite, Gray-bellied Hawk, Bicolored Hawk, Black-faced Hawk, Red-winged Wood-Rail, Pheasant Cuckoo, Pavonine Cuckoo, Rufous-vented Ground-Cuckoo, Nacunda Nighthawk, Festive Coquette, Amethyst Woodstar, Blue-chinned Sapphire, Orange-breasted Falcon, Wing-banded Antbird, Large Elaenia, Cinnamon Manakin-Tyrant
+Gray Tinamou, Wattled Curassow, Starred Wood-Quail, Jabiru, Scarlet Ibis, Bare-faced Ibis, Crested Eagle, Harpy Eagle, Black-and-white Hawk-Eagle, Snail Kite, Gray-bellied Hawk, Bicolored Hawk, Black-faced Hawk, Red-winged Wood-Rail, Pheasant Cuckoo, Pavonine Cuckoo, Rufous-vented Ground-Cuckoo, Nacunda Nighthawk, Butterfly Coquette, Amethyst Woodstar, Blue-chinned Sapphire, Orange-breasted Falcon, Wing-banded Antbird, Large Elaenia, Cinnamon Manakin-Tyrant

-Birders using Hotel Auca (or other Tena lodging) as a starting point or base of operations may see on the Hotel Auca grounds and along nearby riparian trails Little Tinamou, Roadside Hawk, Rufous-sided Crake, Blackish Rail, Smooth-billed Ani, Tropical Screech-Owl, Black-banded Owl, Common Pauraque, White-collared Swift, White-necked Jacobin, Rufous-breasted Hermit, Great-billed Hermit, Black-eared Fairy, Black-throated Mango, Spangled Coquette, Amethyst Woodstar, Long-billed Starthroat, Glittering-throated Emerald, Ringed Kingfisher, Amazon Kingfisher, Gilded Barbet, Lemon-throated Barbet, Little Woodpecker, Spot-breasted Woodpecker, Blue-winged Parrotlet, Cobalt-winged Parakeet, Lined Antshrike, Great Antshrike, Stripe-chested Antwren, Peruvian Warbling-Antbird, Black Antbird, Blackish Antbird, Orange-fronted Plushcrown, Dark-breasted Spinetail, Point-tailed Palmcreeper (nesting pair observed on Hotel Auca grounds March 1989 & reportedly the species persists), Yellow-crowned Tyrannulet, Forest Elaenia, Large Elaenia, Mouse-colored Tyrannulet, Ochre-bellied Flycatcher, Golden-winged Tody-Flycatcher, Rusty-fronted Tody-Flycatcher, Common Tody-Flycatcher, Olivaceous Flatbill, Little Ground-Tyrant (a July 1990 record cited by Ridgely & Greenfield as one of only three Ecuadorian records of a species otherwise known from no location closer than Iquitos in northeast Peru), Long-tailed Tyrant, Piratic Flycatcher, Social Flycatcher, Great Kiskadee, Tropical Kingbird, White-bearded Manakin, Red-eyed Vireo, Blue-and-white Swallow, White-banded Swallow, Southern Rough-winged Swallow, Scaly-breasted Wren, House Wren, Black-capped Donacobius, Black-billed Thrush, Magpie Tanager, Orange-headed Tanager, White-shouldered Tanager, Masked Crimson Tanager, Silver-beaked Tanager, Blue-gray Tanager, Palm Tanager, Blue-necked Tanager, Yellow-bellied Tanager, Turquoise Tanager, Paradise Tanager, Swallow Tanager, Yellow-bellied Dacnis, Blue-black Grassquit, Caqueta Seedeater, Black-and-white Seedeater, Chestnut-bellied Seedeater.
-Chestnut-bellied Seed-Finch, Bananaquit, Grayish Saltator, Yellow-browed Sparrow, Buff-rumped Warbler, Russet-backed Oropendola, Yellow-rumped Cacique, Thick-billed Euphonia, Golden-bellied Euphonia
+Birders using Hotel Auca (or other Tena lodging) as a starting point or base of operations may see on the Hotel Auca grounds and along nearby riparian trails Little Tinamou, Roadside Hawk, Rufous-sided Crake, Blackish Rail, Smooth-billed Ani, Tropical Screech-Owl, Black-banded Owl, Common Pauraque, White-collared Swift, White-necked Jacobin, Rufous-breasted Hermit, Great-billed Hermit, Black-eared Fairy, Black-throated Mango, Spangled Coquette, Amethyst Woodstar, Long-billed Starthroat, Glittering-throated Emerald, Ringed Kingfisher, Amazon Kingfisher, Gilded Barbet, Lemon-throated Barbet, Little Woodpecker, Spot-breasted Woodpecker, Riparian Parrotlet, Cobalt-winged Parakeet, Lined Antshrike, Great Antshrike, Stripe-chested Antwren, Peruvian Warbling-Antbird, Black Antbird, Blackish Antbird, Orange-fronted Plushcrown, Dark-breasted Spinetail, Point-tailed Palmcreeper (nesting pair observed on Hotel Auca grounds March 1989 & reportedly the species persists), Yellow-crowned Tyrannulet, Forest Elaenia, Large Elaenia, Southern Mouse-colored Tyrannulet, Ochre-bellied Flycatcher, Golden-winged Tody-Flycatcher, Rusty-fronted Tody-Flycatcher, Common Tody-Flycatcher, Olivaceous Flatbill, Little Ground-Tyrant (a July 1990 record cited by Ridgely & Greenfield as one of only three Ecuadorian records of a species otherwise known from no location closer than Iquitos in northeast Peru), Long-tailed Tyrant, Piratic Flycatcher, Social Flycatcher, Great Kiskadee, Tropical Kingbird, White-bearded Manakin, Red-eyed Vireo, Blue-and-white Swallow, White-banded Swallow, Southern Rough-winged Swallow, Scaly-breasted Wren, House Wren, Black-capped Donacobius, Black-billed Thrush, Magpie Tanager, Orange-headed Tanager, White-shouldered Tanager, Masked Crimson Tanager, Silver-beaked Tanager, Blue-gray Tanager, Palm Tanager, Blue-necked Tanager, Yellow-bellied Tanager, Turquoise Tanager, Paradise Tanager, Swallow Tanager, Yellow-bellied Dacnis, Blue-black Grassquit, Caqueta Seedeater, Black-and-white Seedeater, Chestnut-bellied Seedeater.
+Chestnut-bellied Seed-Finch, Bananaquit, Bluish-gray Saltator, Yellow-browed Sparrow, Buff-rumped Warbler, Russet-backed Oropendola, Yellow-rumped Cacique, Thick-billed Euphonia, Golden-bellied Euphonia

 Observers staying in Misahualli might presumably find many of the same species listed Hotel Auca & environs, but Misahualli is more remote and is situated along the Rio Napo, conditions implicitly at least somewhat more favorable for birding.
 In addition, Jatun Sacha Biological Station is estimated to be within 15-20 minutes driving distance (compared to the estimated one hour from Tena).